databrickslabs/dbx/docs/index.md

   Connect](https://docs.databricks.com/dev-tools/databricks-connect.html), and then use `dbx` for deployment operations.
 - [Delta Live
-  Tables](https://databricks.com/product/delta-live-tables) currently are not supported.
-We plan do add support for DLT deployments in near future.
+  Tables](https://databricks.com/product/delta-live-tables) are supported for deployment and launch.
+The interactive execution mode is not supported.
+Please read more on DLT with `dbx` in [this guide](guides/general/delta_live_tables.md).

 ## :octicons-law-24: Legal Information